ps-copilot-sandbox/copilot-demo-github-javascript/demos/Command-Execution-WebApp-NodeJS-NoCopilotChat/README.md

 Sometimes, you will get all 10 suggestions.
 Othertimes, you will get less than that.
 Scroll to see what codes look right to you.
 And even these suggestions are not same all the time because Copilot is generative in nature.
 For me, I want a NodeJS logic that can run shell commands and display result in a web page.
 So, I will find one that opens port and listens to it, then displays the webpage in public as a static file.

-Click **Accept Solution** link right above the suggestion block that you wants to apply.
+Click **Accept Solution** link right above the suggestion block that you want to apply.

 ### Step 3: Understand the generated code and refactor